Call us now:

 Public limited company’s registration

 While forming a public limited company shares some similarities with a private limited company establishment, there are also noteworthy distinctions.
 Whereas a private company restricts share availability, a public limited company openly offers shares on the market.
-Key aspects of establishing a public limited company entail:
+Key aspects of deciding to start a company registration in Thailand under the shape of a public limited company entail:

 Registering a representative office in Thailand

-A representative office is a very effective way to set up a company.
+A representative office is a very effective way to set up a company registration in Thailand.
 Foreign companies can establish a representative office in Thailand to carry out limited non-profit activities.

 Branch office’s registration